-Before the 1840s there were no public parks in Britain, with many towns in close proximity to the rural hinterland prior to the development of urban populations, which caused civilians to become increasingly separated from the natural world.
+Before the 1840s there were no public parks in Britain, as many towns were in close proximity to the rural hinterland, until the development of urban populations which caused civilians to become increasingly separated from the natural world.
 Campaigners and politicians, such as Edwin Chadwick and Robert Peel, championed the creation of green spaces for the urban populations.